 Mickey and Minnie Starring in Red Carpet Dreams

 Go backstage with Mickey and Minnie for a meet and greet, photos and autographs.
-The wait time does get a bit long and since FastPass+ is not available, it is recommend that you visit Mickey and Minnie first thing in the morning.
+The wait time does get a bit long and it is recommend that you visit Mickey and Minnie first thing in the morning.

 Sci-Fi Dine-in Theater Restaurant (Endless Summer favorite)